Contact JoAnn Patel, Program Director

 What does it take for an artist to succeed in the gaming industry?
-How can you translate your artistic talent into the textures, models, animations and backgrounds of the video games that millions of people play every day?
+How can you develop the artistic skills needed to create the 2-D and 3-D environments, characters and animations seen in the games millions of people play every day?

 Success as a game artist begins with a passion for creating art using digital tools.
 Champlain's degree in Game Art & Animation was one of the first in the country and remains among the top game development programs.
 In fact, Gamedesigning.org recently named Champlain among its "Top 50 Best Video Game Design Schools in the U.S."

 Through our Upside-Down Curriculum, in yourfirst year you will start Game Art & Animation courses, including Drawing for Realism I, Introduction to 3-D Modeling and Texturing, and Introduction to Animation for Games.

 You'll learn about artistic and design principles as well as the software used to produce game art.
 Our rigorous curriculum includes a grounding in traditional media and visual design, followed by extensive experience creating 2-D and 3-D game environments, characters, and animation.
 You will create high-quality work in a variety of game art electives taken in your junior and senior years.